 What the hell was that?
 What happened to the actual Amala?
 Is that her?
 Why is she so young now?
 Why is she in school?
 What happened to the nanomachines or Devadasy?
 Why did Kei’s body go through so much graphic damage only to have him continuously end up fine?
 What the hell is up with the gigantic solar-system-sized square black hole thing that was headed to earth that was mentioned a few times?
 Is it the monolith from 2001 on super space crack?

 Art and Animation: It’s actually fairly decent.
-The character art is a bit lacking and there’s nothing really special about it.
+The character art is a bit lacking and there’s nothing really special about it, but it’s relatively fine.
 Plus, the art and color are so reminiscent of Eva that I actually feel weird trying to review it properly.

-The designs for Devadasy are really the highlight here.
-While I can’t get the image out of my mind that it’s a mech version of Palkia, it’s a pretty original design given most mech designs which are usually either gundam or eva clones.
+The designs for Devadasy are the highlight here.
+While I can’t get the image out of my mind that it’s a mech version of Palkia, it’s a pretty original design given most mech designs which are usually either Gundam or Eva clones.
 It even turns into a jet.

 Music: Mostly forgettable in terms of the BG and ED.
 There is no OP.
 There was some music that was fairly ominous and creepy, but still not really noteworthy.

 Voice acting: Japanese – The voice acting’s alright.
-Kei’s VA seriously annoyed me when he was yelling for some reason.
+Kei’s VA seriously annoyed me when he was yelling.
 He also wasn’t terribly good with regular dialogue either.

 I’m not saying the only way to improve this show would’ve been to rely on fanservice and porn, that’s really the exact opposite of how to make a show ‘better’, but considering that the main subject matter is sex, it seems pointless to go down the cleaner route.
 Even Eva had raunchier scenes than this show, and sex wasn’t focal there…..well, unless you overanalyze everything.